Billy, the elephant at the LA Zoo, needs your help!

 Board Member, The Oaks School

 Los Angeles is the entertainment capital of the world.
-It is the birthplace of some of the most far-reaching ideas that others then follow.
-A virtual elephant exhibit that would be immersive and interactive would not only be a far better educational experience, it would also draw greater numbers of visitors.
-It would also draw greater numbers of visitors.
+It is the birthplace of some of the most imaginative and innovative ideas that others often emulate.
+Inventors could create immersive, interactive virtual exhibits that would be more educational than just looking at live elephants in captivity.
+It would also attract more visitors.
 Los Angeles is a compassionate and visionary city.
-It is time to show our compassion and vision to the world.
+It is time to show our compassion and vision to the world by example.
+Support efforts to move elephants from zoos to living sanctuaries.